oliver-veal/robotics-coursework/docs/source/index.rst

 Setup
 =====

-Open Terminator to input commands to run different services or files.
+Open Terminator to input commands and run different services or files.

 Start by entering ``roscore`` - this is required to launch nodes and programs for the roscore system to start.
 It must be running in order for ROS nodes to communicate.

 To start gazebo, in a new terminal, use ``rosrun gazebo_ros gazebo``, which generates an empty world.

 - To close this instance use ``Ctrl+c``.
 - To close the Gazebo properly, in case multiple instances are running and it does not close, run ``killall gzserver gzclient``.
-The following response should occur if it has closed, ``gzserver: no process found and gzclient: no process found``.
+The following response should occur if it has closed, ``gzserver: no process found`` and ``gzclient: no process found``.

 Now it is possible to add the robotic arm to the simulation.
 In a new terminal run: